 Tip: If you please, you may even explain to your customers what is this animated GIF for.

 Find traditional promo a bit boring?
 Let’s engage recipients with some games.

 Not only provide you them with a gift, but also make them “fight” for it.
-For example, offer them a free broadcasting of a super series match.
-Previously in email inform subscribers they have to find it.
+For example, offer them free broadcasting of a super series match.
+Previously in email inform subscribers, they have to find it.